 While DWD can interpret the law, DWD cannot exonerate employers from liability should an accident occur on the job which results in injury to an employee and a subsequent lawsuit.
 Determining liability for an accident can only be settled in a court of law.
 DWD can assure employers that they will not be cited (by DWD) for employing a minor in a prohibited occupation as long as the students are enrolled in a DWD approved youth apprenticeship program and a signed Education/Training Agreement is on file with both the student's high school and the employer.
 This means that employers will not be assessed treble fines should an injury occur which results in the employer being cited.

-Readers should refer to DWD 270.12 and 270.14 Child Labor Laws (http://dwd.wisconsin.gov/er/labor_standards_bureau/child_labor_laws.htm) for descriptions and definitions of the occupations or activities which are normally prohibited to minors.
+Readers should refer to DWD 270.12 and 270.14 Child Labor Laws and the Guide to Wisconsin's Child Labor Laws for descriptions and definitions of the occupations or activities which are normally prohibited to minors.